tuya/tuya-homebridge/README.md

 - Less development costs for new accessory categroies.
 - Tuya Scene supported (Tap-to-Run).
 - Device overriding config supported.
 "Non-standard DP" have possibility to be supported now.
-- More than 40+ device categories supported, including most of the lights, switches, sensors ...
+- More than 40+ device categories supported, including most of the lights, switches, sensors, cameras ...

 ## Supported Tuya Devices